jim10564/CS343-Backend/README.md

 `./dev` contains many subcommands that are used to implement the subcommands above.
 To discover these subcommands, read the contents of `./dev`.
 Any function defined in `./dev` can be ran as a subcommand.
-For example, if their is a function named `foo`, you can run it like so `./dev foo`.
+For example, there is a function named `logs`, you can run it like so `./dev logs` to display the logs of the running images.

 ### Configuration